opensensorhub/osh-node-dev-template/README.md

 - **osh-node-path**: the absolute path to the directory where OpenSensorHub lives within the container
 - **target-dir**: in this example it has been set to **_data_** and will contain the config and recorded data

-If using mounted volumes and configuration file (config.json) is hosted on mounted volume then change launch.[sh | bat] to point to the correct path for the mounted volumes.
-Similarly, if data is to be stored external to the container update path to location for database files
+If using mounted volumes and the configuration file (config.json) is hosted on the mounted volume, then change the launch.[sh | bat] to point to the correct path for the mounted volumes.
+Similarly, if data is to be stored externally to the container, update path to location for database files

          java -Xmx2g -Dlogback.configurationFile=./logback.xml -cp "lib/*" \